 A vegan, gluten free cafe and bakery that is actually awesome even if you’re not vegan.
 Lots of nice stuff (including vegan mac & cheese!).
 You can eat in or buy to take away.

 Salt Lake City has a Red Iguana and a Blue Iguana.
 Both are Mexican restaurants that are apparently related (some family feud or something).
 Red Iguana is downtown, which is a slightly sketchy (but generally safe) area, but is considered the better of the two, with more interesting / authentic food.
-It’s colourful, cozy, busy and super friendly and the food is absolutely amazing, with plenty of vegetarian options for people like me.
+It’s colourful, cosy, busy and super friendly and the food is absolutely amazing, with plenty of vegetarian options for people like me.

 In a nicer neighbourhood with a more spacious feel and nice food, especially for non-Americans like me who never get good Mexican food at home.
 Knowledgeable locals consider it a run of the mill Mexican compared to Red Iguana, but it’s actually a decent, pleasant Mexican place, even if not overly special.